 The Part D EOB that you receive will help you keep track of how much you, the plan, and any third parties have spent on your behalf during the year.
-Many people do not reach the \$4,660 limit in a year.
+Many people do not reach the \$5,030 limit in a year.

-If you receive "Extra Help" to pay for your prescription drugs, we will let you know if you reach this \$7,400 amount.
+If you receive "Extra Help" to pay for your prescription drugs, we will let you know if you reach this \$8,000 amount.
 If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Catastrophic Coverage Stage.

-If you do not receive "Extra Help" to pay for your prescription drugs, we will let you know if you reach the \$4,660 amount.
+If you do not receive "Extra Help" to pay for your prescription drugs, we will let you know if you reach the \$5,030 amount.
 If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Coverage Gap Stage

 We will let you know if you reach this amount.
-If you do reach this amount and you do not receive "Extra Help", you will leave the Initial Coverage Stage and move on to the Coverage Gap Stage or if you do receive "Extra Help", you will leave the initial Coverage Stage and move onto the Catastrophic Coverage Stage.
+If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Coverage Gap Stage.
 See Section 1.3 on how Medicare calculates your out-of-pocket costs.